-[Analysis] Meloni-Orban: the new EU 'power couple' but for how long?
+[Analysis] Meloni-Orbán: the new EU 'power couple' but for how long?

 "Even [EU] deals on migrants pushed by Meloni were torpedoed by Orbán in the past," he added.

-The Italian prisoner-in-chains episode also showed how brittle their relations were, said Ágnes Vadai, a Hungarian opposition MP.
+The Italian prisoner-in-chains episode also showed how fragile their relations were, said Ágnes Vadai, a Hungarian opposition MP.

-"Pro-government Hungarian media immediately attacked Meloni as being part of the Soros gang," Vadai said, referring to George Soros, a Jewish billionaire, whom Orbán routinely accuses of running a liberal world cabal in his antisemitic propaganda.
+"Pro-government Hungarian media immediately attacked Meloni as being part of the Soros gang," Vadai said, referring to George Soros, a Jewish billionaire, whom Orbán routinely accuses of running a liberal cabal in antisemitic propaganda.

-And the prisoner case risks becoming toxic for relations once again, when MEPs are due to debate it in Brussels next Monday.
+And the Salis case risks becoming toxic for relations once again, when MEPs debate it in Brussels next Monday.

-The Ukraine-veto deal aside, Meloni's anti-Russia line, her equally atlanticist China-hawkishness, and her calls for EU migrant-sharing will stress-test her Orbán friendship in the long term, Galietti noted.
+The Ukraine-veto deal aside, Meloni's anti-Russia line, her equally Atlanticist China-hawkishness, and her calls for EU migrant-sharing will stress-test her Orbán friendship, Galietti noted.

-The Hungarian leader's rapidly deteriorating image will also test them if Meloni aspires to join the club of top Western leaders.
+The Hungarian leader's rapidly deteriorating image will also test the couple if Meloni aspires to join the club of top Western leaders.

 "She's hedging her bets, but in the long run Orbán is an embarrassment to Meloni," Galietti said.